 - Aggressively pursue those responsible, seeking compensation for your damages through a settlement or court case if necessary

 You may claim medical bills and even lost wages for the time you missed at work because of your injuries.
 Damages for pain and suffering may also be included in your claim to account for the personal anguish and emotional effects of the event and the trauma you suffered.

 Your personal injury claim may take a considerable amount of time, depending on the willingness of the responsible party to offer a reasonable settlement.
 However, you do not have to settle your claim, and in some cases our legal team may advise you not to settle if it is not in your best interest.
 If you are unable to come to an agreement on a settlement, a Delaware personal injury attorney from Silverman, McDonald & Friedman can begin a lawsuit against the negligent party and/or delinquent insurer.
 In all cases, we try to resolve the matter efficiently and effectively, with as little stress for you as possible.

 Contact our knowledgeable personal injury attorneys in Wilmington to file your injury claim

 At Silverman McDonald & Friedman, we take on the legal worries so that you can focus on healing and getting back to your life.
 We provide the legal counsel you require after an injury in a serious auto accident or other catastrophic event.
 You may fill out our contact form or call us at 302-888-2900 for a free initial consultation with a Wilmington personal injury lawyer to discuss your case.
-We handle auto accidents throughout the three counties from our offices in Wilmington, New Castle and Seaford.
+We handle auto accidents throughout the three Delaware counties from our offices in Wilmington, Newark, and Seaford.